yanfei-wu/yanfei-wu.github.io/content/blog/2017-03-20_southpark.md

 <img src="../southpark_file/topwords_kenny.png" class="img-responsive" style="display: block; margin: auto;" />

 ### Summary
-In this post, I walked you through my exploration of the South Park lines dataset and showed you what I learned about the show and the characters from this dataset.
-My next step is to build a classification model which is able to guess the speaker based on the lines given.
-Stay tuned :)
+In this post, I walked you through my exploration of the South Park lines dataset and showed some interesting facts I learned about the show and the characters from the lines.
+I guess I will go watch a couple of episodes now :)